-Puget Sound Energy heard and heeded the clear message from our stakeholders that climate change is a high priority, and we should incorporate its effects into our planning processes.
-It is essential to consider climate change in resource planning because is a heating fuel.
+Puget Sound Energy heard and heeded the clear message from interested parties that climate change is a high priority, and we should incorporate its effects into our planning processes.
+It is essential to consider climate change in resource planning because temperature impacts the amount of heating fuel used throughout the year.
 Over time, we expect less overall heating demand because of a general average warming trend.
 We used regional data recently developed by climate change scientists to calculate a normal temperature assumption that reflects climate change.